Chitaoji/textpy/README.md

 # textpy
-Reads a python file/module and statically analyzes it.
-This works well with Jupyter extensions in VScode, and has better performance when the file/module is formatted with *PEP-8*.
+Reads a python module and statically analyzes it.
+This works well with Jupyter extensions in VScode, and will have better performance when the module files are formatted with *PEP-8*.

 ## Installation
 ```sh